Practical applications in factor investing: Part 7/10

 So the question is, how can one integrate a responsible investment approach with the power of factor investing?
 Two approaches are typically used here.

 The first framework involves treating ESG as a separate systematic factor itself.
 Company data can be assigned numerical ESG scores which can then be easily transformed into exposures (eg: z-scores) that form the basis of a factor model.

 This approach has to be considered cautiously, as

 1) ESG scores historically have shown to be correlated with traditional factors such as Quality and Low Volatility

 2) on a more philosophical note, ESG by definition is more an expression of an investment imperative, rather than capturing a well-understood driver of return that delivers a compensating premium above the market.

 Globally, institutional investors have already started integrating responsible investing into their mainstream investment processes, formalising how they responsibly engage and manage their investments.
-In our view, adding a dimension of factor investing to this process will reflect positively to an ESG investment proposition, ultimately enhancing risk adjusted returns over time for both investors and society.
+In our view, adding an additional dimension of factor investing to this process will reflect positively on an ESG investment proposition, ultimately enhancing risk-adjusted returns over time for both investors and society.

-For more information on this topic or further details on our analysis, please feel free to contact us directly.
+For more information on this topic, or the details of our analysis, please feel free to contact us directly.

 In our next part in the series, we discuss an optimal approach to blending factors exposures, called multi-factor portfolio construction.

 Watch this video for integrating ESG into factor investing by head of portfolio solutions at Satrix, Jason Swartz.